 Investing in our common stock involves a high degree of risk.
-Before making an investment decision, you should carefully consider the risk factors described in the section "Risk Factors" contained in our 2013 10-K, which is incorporated herein by reference, in addition to the other information contained in this prospectus, in a prospectus supplement or a post-effective amendment, if required, or incorporated by reference herein, before purchasing any shares of our common stock.
+Before making an investment decision, you should carefully consider the risk factors described in the section "Risk Factors" contained in our Annual Report on Form 10-K for the year ended December 31, 2013, or our 2013 10-K, as well as other information in this prospectus and any applicable prospectus supplement before purchasing any shares of our common stock.
 Any of these risks described could materially adversely affect our business, financial condition, results of operations, tax status or ability to make distributions to our stockholders.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also materially and adversely affect our business operations.
 If this were to happen, the price of our common stock could decline significantly and you could lose a part or all of your investment.
+Each of the risks described could materially adversely affect our business, financial condition, results of operations, or ability to make distributions to our stockholders.
+In such case, you could lose all or a portion of your original investment.
+See "Where You Can Find More Information" beginning on page 64 of this prospectus.